gromacs/gromacs/docs/install-guide/index.rst

   matrix manipulation, but they do not provide any benefits for normal simulations.
 Configuring these is discussed at `linear algebra libraries`_.
-* The built-in |Gromacs| trajectory viewer ``gmx view`` requires X11 and Motif/Lesstif libraries and header files.
-You may prefer to use third-party software for visualization, such as VMD_ or PyMol_.
 * An external TNG library for trajectory-file handling can be used by setting ``-DGMX_EXTERNAL_TNG=yes``, but TNG
   |GMX_TNG_MINIMUM_REQUIRED_VERSION| is bundled in the |Gromacs|